-The Foresight Centre is a think tank at the Chancellery of the Riigikogu that analyses long-term developments in society and economy.
+The Foresight Centre is a think tank at the Chancellery of the Riigikogu that analyses long-term developments in society and the economy.
 The Centre conducts research projects to analyse the long-term developments in Estonian society and to identify new trends and development directions.

 - Foresight: Corona pandemic could create a development opportunity for Estonia’s electronics industry